Roku offers a free month of premium channels amid coronavirus outbreak

 While many are staying home to help slow the spread of the coronavirus, Roku says it wants to help people using its streaming devices "find and watch the content that matters most right now."
 The company on Friday debuted its "Home Together" initiative.

-In addition to highlighting things like news, family entertainment and fitness content, Roku says its lined up "more than 20 premium partners to offer 30 days of free viewing through extended trials within The Roku Channel."
-You can access and redeem these extended trials by going to the "Home Together - Special Offers" row in The Roku Channel on Roku devices or on the web.
+In addition to highlighting things like news, family entertainment and fitness content, Roku says it's lined up "more than 20 premium partners to offer 30 days of free viewing through extended trials within The Roku Channel."
+You can access and redeem these extended trials by going to the "Home Together -- Special Offers" row in The Roku Channel on Roku devices or on the web.
 Some of the channels participating include Showtime, Epix, Noggin, Lifetime Movie Club, Smithsonian and A&E Crime Central.
 (You can see the full list from Roku below.)

 Roku says the offers are available to new subscribers in the US for a limited time.
 You'll still need to sign up for these extended trials with a valid payment method and cancel before the trial ends to avoid any fees.